ariannatobias/DVote/README.md

 npx hardhat node
 ```

-This will launch a local blockchain and show a list of accounts and private keys.
+This launches a local Ethereum blockchain (using Hardhat Network) and displays a list of accounts along with their private keys in your terminal.
+These accounts will be used for contract deployment, admin access, and testing.

 ### 2. Deploy the Contract to Localhost
-In a separate terminal:
+In a new terminal window (keep the node running), deploy the voting contract:
 ```bash
 npx hardhat run scripts/deploy.js --network localhost
 ```

-This deploys the contract using the first account listed in the node output (Account #0).
+This deploys the contract using the first account listed in the node output (Account #0),which acts as the Admin.

 ### 3. Import Admin Account into MetaMask
 - Copy the **private key** of Account #0 from the terminal output.